Yandex Cloud

 • Advanced settings → Upload data in JSON format: Enable this option if you enabled Conversion rules in the advanced settings of the source endpoint.

-2. Create a transfer of the Replication type that will use the created endpoints.
+2. Create a Replication-type transfer configured to use the new endpoints.

-3. Activate your transfer.
+3. Activate the transfer.

 1. In the data-transfer-mkf-mch.tf file, uncomment the following: